mmaldo/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-15](figure/unnamed-chunk-15.png)

 Next is a plot of the of steps vs interval with each iteration of the imputaion.
-We can see our imputed data evelve throughout the algorithm and observe that the distribution doesn't strat too far from the observed data.
+We can see our imputed data evelve throughout the algorithm and observe that the distribution doesn't stray too far from the observed data.

 ```r